litestar-org/litestar/docs/usage/middleware/builtin-middleware.rst

 A CSRF protected route can be accessed by any client that can make a request with either the header or form-data key.
-Both of which can be configured in :class:`CSRFConfig <.config.csrf.CSRFConfig>` as show above.

 .. note::